githedgehog/dplane-rpc/README.md

 +-------+-------+-----+----------++-------+-----+-----+-----+-----++-------+-----+-----+-----+
    (1)
 ```
-For instance, to retrieve only objects of type 'route', the wire encoding of the GetFilter would be:
+For instance, to retrieve only objects of type `route`, the wire encoding of the `GetFilter` would be:

 ```
 +-------+-------+-----+-----+